-From: "Hynds, Siobhan" Personal Information redacted by the USI Date: 12 April 2017 at 00:25:04 BST To: "Toal, Vivienne" Personal Information redacted by the USI Personal Information redacted by the USI , "Wright, Richard" Subject: RE: urology escalation - Patient 14
+From: "Hynds, Siobhan"

+Date: 12 April 2017 at 00:25:04 BST

+To: "Toal, Vivienne", "Wright, Richard"

+Subject: RE: urology escalation -

 Vivienne

 The second SAI I understand hasn't started yet and this is now a third.
 I have sent this detail through in my update to Dr Khan and I have asked him to update John Wilkinson.
 We haven't yet met with AOB so we haven't alerted him to these cases.
 He will need to be alerted urgently as the case updates will flag it to him and this is not the route he should be hearing this.